Samizo-AITL/qiita-articles/articles/40_ieee_control_latex_structure.md

 \end{document}
 ```

-At this stage:

-- The content can be dummy
-- Figures are not required

-The only thing that matters is:
+At this stage, the only thing that matters is:

 > **Does this structure compile cleanly all the way to the end?**